pc-magas/mkdotenv/README.md

 ```shell
 cat .env | docker run -i pcmagas/mkdotenv mkdotenv Hello BAKA | docker run -i pcmagas/mkdotenv mkdotenv BIG BROTHER > .env.new
 ```
 Keep in mind to use the `-i` argument upon docker command that enables to read the input via the pipes.
-If ommited the `mkdotenv` command residing inside the container will not be able to read the contents of .env file piped to it.
+If omited the `mkdotenv` command residing inside the container will not be able to read the contents of .env file piped to it.

 ### <ins>**Note**</ins>

-If running the `pcmagas/mkdotenv` image **as is** the arguments `--env-file`,`--input-file` and `--input-file` will result an unsucessfull execution of `mkdotenv`.
+If running the `pcmagas/mkdotenv` image **as is** the arguments `--env-file`,`--input-file` and `--input-file` will result an unsuccessful execution of `mkdotenv`.

-If a `.env` file needs to be manipulated either pipe the ouitputs as shown upon examples above or extend the `pcmagas/mkdotenv` using a your own Dockerfile providing a nessesary volume:
+If a `.env` file needs to be manipulated either pipe the outputs as shown upon examples above or extend the `pcmagas/mkdotenv` using a your own Dockerfile providing a necessary volume:

 ```Dockerfile
 FROM `pcmagas/mkdotenv`